zhangyi667/myBlog/_posts/2015-02-17-what-happened-when-doing-java-cipher-enc.md

 title:  "What happened when doing Java Cipher Encryption"
 date:   2015-02-17 18:30:46
 categories: work
-shortCut: SecureRandom rnd = new SecureRandom()...
+shortcut: SecureRandom rnd = new SecureRandom()...
 ---
 What happened when you do the Java Encryption?